Second-Chance Drawings: The Hidden Opportunity in Losing Tickets

 European Models

-- France's FDJ: Environmental focus with eco-friendly prizes
+- • France's FDJ: Environmental focus with eco-friendly prizes

-- Germany's Lotto: Charity-linked second-chance programs
+- • Germany's Lotto: Charity-linked programs

-- Spain's ONCE: Social impact prizes supporting disability organizations
+- • Spain's ONCE: Social impact prizes

 Asia-Pacific Innovations

-- Australia's Tatts: Community-focused prize packages
+- • Australia's Tatts: Community-focused packages

-- Singapore Pools: Technology-integrated gaming experiences
+- • Singapore Pools: Technology-integrated experiences

-Building a Second-Chance Strategy
+📈 Building a Second-Chance Strategy

 Developing a systematic approach to second-chance programs requires planning, discipline, and realistic expectations.